 Standardbred Canada strongly recommends the use of a professional trainer when buying any Standardbred horse.
 It is wise to investigate credentials and experience before you choose a trainer.
 Trainers are generally experts in purchasing racehorses and you should seek their advice given their experience and track record.
-Your trainer should be comfortable with the Conditions of Sale and be familiar with the happenings at a Standardbred Canada Auction.
-It is in your best interest to be fully advised by an expert before buying at our sales.
+When buying at auction, your trainer should be comfortable with the Conditions of Sale and be familiar with the happenings at an auction.
+It is in your best interest to be fully advised by an expert before buying at auctions.

 THE SALES CATALOGUE

 Each auction has a catalogue which is published before the sale.
 The catalogue devotes a page to each horse which is allocated a hip number and usually provides a three generation pedigree as well as a description of race record where applicable.
 A list of stake engagements (if applicable) is printed under the pedigree of each horse.
 The consignor is solely responsible for the accuracy of engagements published in the catalogue.
 The purchaser is responsible for any future stake payments once ownership is transferred.
 We advise new owners to notify the stake administrators of change of ownership and address.